kityandhero/taro-fast-framework/README.md

-# Antd Management Fast Framework
+# Taro Fast Framework

-This project is a repackaging of [Ant Design](https://ant.design/) and [Ant Design Pro](https://pro.ant.design) to quickly build an interface for back-end management projects.
+This project is a repackaging of [Taro](https://taro-docs.jd.com/) to quickly build an interface for back-end management projects.
 Follow is the quick guide for how to use.

 ## Environment Prepare